rust-minidump/rust-minidump/minidump-processor/json-schema.md

   // Linux Standard Base information (Linux-specific extended system_info)
   //
+  // All of these are raw dumps of specific keys in `/etc/lsb-release`.
+  // Because the same information may show up under different names on
+  // different systems (I guess?), some of these values may source their
+  // values from multiple keys.
+If both are present, one is chosen arbitrarily.
+  //
-  // TODO: properly document the semantics of these values.
+  // TODO(?): properly document the semantics of these values.
+Unclear how
+  // consistently they're used across distros.
   "lsb_release": {
+    // DISTRIB_ID or ID
     "id": <string>,

+    // DISTRIB_RELEASE or VERSION_ID
     "release": <string>,

+    // DISTRIB_CODENAME or VERSION_CODENAME
     "codename": <string>,

+    // DISTRIB_DESCRIPTION or PRETTY_NAME
     "description": <string>,
-  },
+  }, // lsb_release